 As part of the animation process, 3D computer-generated (CG) models are used to create the skeletal structure for the character, which is then animated.

 Modelers create the characters, while riggers put them into action.
 Animators put rigs to the test after creating the skeleton and movement network.
-The rigging part will be completed after the animators’ enhancement edits are repaired.
+After the animators’ enhancement edits are repaired, the rigging part will be completed.

 How can you become a 3D rigging artist?

 Mastering the following abilities will allow you to be considered an expert character rigger at a 3D animation company: